 The Human Element: Why Software Auditing Won’t Make Your Website ADA Compliant

-Technology does astounding things like splice genes and recycle photons, but it won’t make your website accessible and ADA compliant.
-That’s because the technological (i.e. software) auditing tools that many businesses use can only find up to around 30 percent of the barriers faced by web users with disabilities.
+Technology does astounding things like splice genes and recycles photons, but it won’t make your website accessible and ADA compliant.
+That’s because the technological software auditing tools that many businesses use can only find up to around 30 percent of the barriers faced by web users with disabilities.
 Often, it’s the other 70 percent—those undetectable by software—that prevent those users from booking hotel rooms, buying plane tickets, or applying for jobs online.
 And it’s that other 70 percent that frequently attracts costly and time-consuming lawsuits.

-What Technology Can Accomplish
+What Software Auditing Technology Can Accomplish

-Technological auditing tools have their place.
+Technological software auditing tools have their place.
 For one thing, they can efficiently scan vast amounts of data and pinpoint common compliance failures like missing alternative text tags (“alt tags”).
 Software-based audits also find error patterns that warrant a closer look.
 Developers can use this data to decide which fixes will truly improve a website’s usability and which ones matter less.
 The speed and pattern-spotting capabilities of technology let programmers sift through countless lines of HTML in seconds.
 Think of tech audits the way a college admissions board might view SAT scores when screening thousands of applicants: they’re an important directional tool and one key data point, but they don’t tell the whole story.

 The Case for Eyeballs & Brains

 A full picture of your website’s ADA compliance requires human judgment, since many features of its source code, such as the alt tags described above, are subjective.
-Your alt tags beside a picture of two houses may read “two horses,” which seems to a) pass muster for a screen reader, and b) meet the de facto WCAG 2.0 AA standard.
+Your alt tags beside a picture of two houses may read “two horses,” which seems to a) pass muster for a screen reader, and b) meet the defacto WCAG 2.0 AA standard.
 But for blind visitors scanning your real estate listings, that small typo can be a frustrating virtual barrier that might also violate federal law.

-Ultimately, technology, for all its merits, still cannot match the human brain’s cognitive fine tuning.
+Ultimately, technology, for all its merits, still cannot match the human brain’s cognitive fine-tuning.
 While that day may come soon, companies hoping to get compliant, or to avoid or settle litigation, must rely on humans.
 And the United States government agrees.
 Its General Services Administration website states: “Automated scanning cannot determine if a website is accessible or conformant with accessibility standards.
 Many accessibility checks require human judgment and must be evaluated manually using different techniques.”

 Risk-Management vs. Remediation

 Which auditing method—software, human beings, or a combination thereof—is best for your business?
 The answer depends on your goals, your budget, and your timeline.
 If you simply wish to lower your risk exposure to lawsuits quickly and cheaply, tech auditing is a starting point.
 For hundreds of dollars or less, you can capture regular failures such as improper font-size coding or contrast ratios, two common culprits in non-compliance.
 Your software-based audit report will provide you specific examples of errors.
 Armed with this knowledge, an adept IT or marketing team can then fix these problems and improve your website’s accessibility.
 While that’s certainly meaningful risk-management, your website may remain non-compliant and prone to a “surf-by” suit.
 What you have effectively done is put a big, bright anti-theft lock across your car’s steering wheel.
-It may well deter a thief trolling the street for soft targets, but it won’t stop a determined one from stealing your ride.
+It may well deter a thief from trolling the street for soft targets, but it won’t stop a determined one from stealing your ride.

 Enter remediation.
 The most reliable way to make your website accessible to all—a worthy moral aim, separate from litigation defense—is by fixing as many errors as you can.
 And the only way to do that is by hiring human expert auditors to manually test every part of your website with a mix of screen reading software and keyboard-only navigational tools.
 This takes time (maybe months, based on your number of pages) as well as money.
 Human auditors can spend many hours testing for barriers in your website’s processes.
 They may try to complete a purchase on your checkout page.
 Or they may check for required “skip links” that let users bypass your drop-down menus and go straight to the content they’re seeking.
 Neither test can be done by software alone.